National Significant Infrastructure Projects

 The planning inspectorate web site does contain some limited information and can be viewed via the following link.

 It is understood that Highway England are currently looking at the traffic flow and lane circulation arrangements regarding safety concerns for those vehicles intending to travel northbound on the A33 from the newly designed junction.
 A further round of public consultations will take place once this redesign work is completed.
 WCC is actively seeking to discussion general issues regarding the project before any redesign work is undertaken.
-It is understood that this second consultation exercise will be undertaken before the end of 2020.
+A consultation on the revised plans is expected during Summer 2021 when it is hoped COVID-19 restrictions will allow in-person consultation events

 The site for the following project is located in the Test Valley District Area to the north of Barton Stacey on the opposite side of the A303.
 However, given its proximity to the district boundary, the wider implications of this proposal in terms of landscape impact, air quality and traffic where noted and a decision made to comment upon them.